Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Gauge-invariant correlators

 \section{Gauge-invariant correlators}

-When writing quantum states in terms of $\Psi(\bar{\mathcal{A}}, \zeta)$, the chromomagnetic and chromoelectric field operators are c-numbers and functional derivatives, respectively.
+When writing quantum states in terms of $\Psi(\bar{\mathcal{A}}, \zeta)$, the chromomagnetic and chromoelectric field operators are c numbers and functional derivatives, respectively.
 However, the effective theory for the quantum ensemble is known in the electric field representation, which corresponds to performing a functional Fourier transform $\Psi(\bar{\mathcal{A}},\zeta) \to \tilde{\Psi}(\mathcal{E}, \eta)$ and integrating over the ensemble.
-In this language, to generate translations of the magnetic field, the electric field is given by the c-number operator (see Supp.
-Mat.)
+In this language, to generate translations of the magnetic field, the electric field is given by the c number operator (see the Supplemental Material)